lasseignelab/Cancer_Signature_Reversion/README.md

 Department of Cell, Developmental and Integrative Biology, Heersink School of Medicine, University of Alabama at Birmingham, Birmingham, AL, 35294, USA.

-## Dockers
+## Dockers and Conda Environment
 In addition to the scripts here, the Docker images used for this analysis is publicly available on Docker Hub (jenfisher7/rstudio_cancer_dr & jenfisher7/rstudio_tf_dr_v3).
-For the tau calculations, a conda enviorement was used (SR_TAU_CELL_environment.yml).
+For the tau calculations, a conda environment was used (SR_TAU_CELL_environment.yml).

 ## Scripts